Life for this boat started on a piece of paper. After much sketching, rubbing out, redrawing, I moved onto the computer to create the hull in 3D.

 As soon as the epoxy had dried, I was off to the water to see it float.
 It sat on the water rather than in it.
 I got in, but without the outrigger it was very unstable!

-I lived 1.5km (1 mile) from the bay, where I could launch the boat, so I used to walk it to the water.
-It was easy to pull, rolling on wheels attached to a small wooden trolley I made.
-The trolley was tied to the outrigger when in the water and helped to ballast it.
-Once at the water’s edge it took about 10 minutes to rig, and then we were off sailing.
+I lived only 1.5km (1 mile) from where I could launch the boat, so I walked her to the water.
+It is suprisingly easy to pull, using a homeade wooden trolley with cheap inflatable wheels.
+Once at the water’s edge, it took about 10 minutes to rig and we were sailing.

 Sailing, doesn’t get much cheaper than this…